Mechagodzilla: Television

-A Showa inspired Mechagodzilla appears in the post-credits scene of the anime series Godzilla Singular Point, though the lab's computer screens identify him as Robogodzilla.
+A Shōwa-inspired Mechagodzilla appears in the post-credits scene of the anime series Godzilla Singular Point, though the lab's computer screens identify him as Robogodzilla.

 In film

 Mechagodzilla appears in the 2018 science fiction action film Ready Player One where he is seen battling the Iron Giant and the RX-78-2 Gundam.
-This time, Mechagodzilla is remodeled and resembles the 1974 Shōwa version, the 2002 Kiryū, and the 2014 Legendary MonsterVerse Godzilla design.
+This time, Mechagodzilla is remodeled and resembles the 1974 Shōwa version, the 2002 Kiryū, and Noriyoshi Ohrai's poster for Godzilla vs. Mechagodzilla II.